 While both boat lifts have their advantages and disadvantages, when it comes to the opinion of Econo Lift experts, we maintain that the side mount is ideal in terms of stress and ease of use in most situations.

 Once again, the side mount lift is attached in 4 points when the lift is down, so the weight is dispersed evenly between the 4 dock brackets.
-However, when a front mount is up, there is unneeded weight added to the front of the dock where the lift attaches.
-In a high traffic or windy area, a front mount boat lift will have a great deal of side-to-side motion, causing stress on the dock, or worse, actual damage that would need to be fixed.
+However, when a front mount is up, there is some weight added to the front of the dock where the lift attaches.
+In a high traffic or windy area, a front mount boat lift will have a great deal of side-to-side motion, which can cause some potential stress on your dock, or worse, actual damage that would need to be fixed.
 This is why we suggest the newer, more advanced side mount boat lift system.

 Nonetheless, people have certain needs that should be addressed and the choice between side mount and front mount is never all black and white.
 We can work with you to tailor your situation with our capabilities.
 Contact our boat lift experts in Camdenton, MO and we can give you all of the best options for your boat lift needs!